 Estella's eyes widened in an almost comical fashion, "so what is your name then?"

 They came out almost immediately, the first words he had spoken since the start of the war: "My name...
 My name is Attelus.
 Attelus Kaltos," his once soft voice, now harsh and gravelly from a long time of disuse.

 "Well I am pleased to meet you Attelus Kaltos," she said, holding out her hand to him.

 He hesitated, immediately feeling the fear begin to creep back again.

-"Don't be afraid Attelus," she assured him softly and something in her eyes immediately made it disappear.
+"Don't be afraid Attelus," she assured him softly, and something in her eyes immediately made it disappear.

-For the first time in a long time, a genuine smile split across his dirty bruised face and he took her hand in his, his calm no longer shaking, hand.
+For the first time in a long time, a genuine smile split across his dirty bruised face, and he took her hand in his, his calm no longer shaking, hand.

-Attelus led Estella back to his hideout, holding her hand, only briefly letting go earlier so she could retrieve her Las gun.
+Attelus led Estella back to his hideout, holding her hand, only briefly letting go earlier so she could retrieve her Lasgun.

-In all honesty he never wanted to ever let go of her hand ever again.
+In all honesty, he never wanted ever to let go of her hand ever again.
 His heart jumped with so much joy it felt close to bursting out his chest and the grin on his face, so big it felt close to tearing his dirty cheeks.

 He turned to her almost smiling from ear to ear then went back to his pack opened it and began to rummage through it.